 Telemedicine Modifier and Place of Service Codes

-Below are the most common synchronous telemedicine modifiers.
+Below are the most common synchronous telemedicine indicators.

-- The GT modifier is used to indicate a service was rendered via synchronous telecommunication.
+- The GT modifier is used to indicate a service was rendered via synchronous (audio and video) telecommunication.

-- Modifier 95 is a fairly new modifier and used only when billing to private payers to indicate services were rendered via synchronous telecommunication.
+- Modifier 95 is used to indicate services were rendered via synchronous telemedicine service rendered via a real-time interactive audio and video telecommunication system.

-- It is important to note that Medicare and Medicaid do not recognize modifier 95.
+- It is important to note that Medicare does not recognize modifier 95.
 As with the GT modifier, not all payers recognize modifier 95.
-The rules engine is a good resource when it comes to selecting a modifier for your claim.

 Place of Service 02: